Waikiki Beach Tower

 No analysis available

-The public remarks directly confirm there are 2 elevators, matching the current value.
-I found multiple references to elevator service in the building description, so this is high confidence.
+The public remarks directly confirm that the building has 2 elevators, matching the current value.
+This is repeated across multiple listings, so confidence is very high.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.